 - Data can be re-imported at any time by clicking the Data Connector icon ( or ) in the upper left corner of the worksheet and choosing Import (Ctrl+4) or Import All.

 - By default, imported via a Data Connector is locked from editing.
 You can graph it and analyze it but you cannot modify it.
 While this ensures against accidental modification, some users may find this too restrictive.
-See this FAQ for information on removing editing restrictions from Connector-imported data.
+Unlock sheet data by clicking the Connector icon and choosing Unlock Imported Data.
+See this FAQ for more information on removing editing restrictions from Connector-imported data.

 - A workbook can have only one type of Connector (e.g. Text/CSV).
 For files with a simple structure such as Text/CSV, you can have multiple sheets with each connecting to a separate file, as long as they share the same Connector.
 For files with more complex structures such as Excel or MATALAB, you will initially connect to one sheet/variable, then use the Data Navigator's Add and Connect Sheet(s) shortcut menu command to add other sheets/variables in the book, as needed.
 You can only connect a single Excel or MATLAB file to a single Origin workbook or matrixbook.